Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 excerpt: "The PC in this adventure has just inherited Silentspire Manor."
 wip: false
 ---
 This adventure is meant for one PC (Player Character) and a DM (Dungeon Master).
 This style of play is called a Duet.
 It's the first adventure in the Silentspire Manor duet series.
-This adventure is geared towards 5.5e (2024) but is backwards compatible with 5e (2014).
+This adventure is uses 5e (2014) statblocks but is fully compatible with 5.5e (2024).

 # Introduction
 The goal of this adventure is twofold.
 First, it’s meant to introduce D&D to a person who has no experience with it whatsoever, while still being fun and engaging for experienced players.
 Secondly, it aims to build a hub where the PC will return to after various adventures, accumulating NPCs along the way, and it can be anywhere in Durn, a high magic realm.
 For the purpose of simplicity, this module will assume that it takes place in Gullenshire, one of the port cities of Hoverncast.